alexholehouse/Geeneus/github_pages.md

 To get around this, I use concatenated `eFetch` calls for batch queries, whereby a single call is submitted with a list of IDs.
 This is a fast and stable way to get around this problem, and, so far, as shown no issues with lists up to 100 IDs long.
 The potential issue is that the HTTP GET request being made here literally gets longer as we add accession values, so this represents a top limit in terms of networking protocols.
 However, I implemented a recursive cascading retry mechanism which halves the list and retries each half, so should a list be too long it should only result in two calls instead of one.

 ### Robustness
 A primary goal with **geeneus** was to create an API which is robust to input.
 By this, it should be able to handle case insensitivity, convert accession values where necessary, and correctly recognize valid accession values while rejecting irrelevant ones to minimize server burden.
 For accession filtering, we use regular expressions to ensure the only accession values which we query could be real values (based on NCBI's [accession rules](http://www.ncbi.nlm.nih.gov/Sequin/acc.html).

 While PDBs don't fall into this category, we allow translation between PDBID and GI, although often a chain identifier is required as the NCBI protein database treats separate chains as separate records.

 All the networking is dealt with in a highly modular fashion, and network failure tolerance is a priority.

+### Missing/badly formatted records
+In all cases (as of 0.1.9) **geeneus** will skip over accession numbers which are

+1. Invalid
+2. Missing
+3. Link to poorly formatted XML data
+4. Link to XML data missing information

+This means that, as of 0.1.9, you shouldn't have to use a `try:` and `Except:` block when running **geeneus** functions.
+Appropriate warning messages will be printed to standard output.

-## Background and licence
+## Background and license
-This code was developed by [Alex Holehouse](http://holehouse.org) at [Washington University in Saint Louis](http://www.wustl.edu/) as part of the [Naegle lab](http://naegle.wustl.edu/people/lab_members.html).
+This code was developed and is maintained by [Alex Holehouse](http://holehouse.org) at [Washington University in Saint Louis](http://www.wustl.edu/) as part of the [Naegle lab](http://naegle.wustl.edu/people/lab_members.html).
 It is licensed under the the GNU General Public License (GPL-2.0).
 For more information see LICENCE.

 ### Acknowledgement
 A truly massive hat tip to Matt Matlock for countless suggestions, discussions and constant feedback regarding geeneus in a production setting.
 Matt has significantly shaped this code for the better, and it would be nothing like it is today without his input (the need for isoform support, domain support, the idea for shortcutting etc etc).